-Persons who choose to be in Medicare Advantage receive their Medicare through a private health insurance company or "health plan" (for example, an HMO).
-These companies must provide at least the same level of services (and assume the same amount of the cost of services) as Traditional Medicare.
-Though the actual costs to the member (that is, co-payments and deductibles) are typically less than in Traditional Medicare, those costs vary from one company to another.
+People who choose to be in Medicare Advantage Plans receive their Medicare through a private health insurance company or "health plan" (for example, an HMO).
+These companies must provide at least the same level of services (and assume the same amount of the cost of services) as Original Medicare.
+Though the actual costs to the member (i.e. copayments and deductibles) are typically less than in Original Medicare, those costs vary from one company to another.
 The only way to find out what each plan covers, and at what cost, is by calling around and asking for benefit information.

-You also have a right to appeal Medicare Advantage plan decisions which deny, reduce or terminate services to you.
+You have a right to appeal Medicare Advantage Plan decisions which deny, reduce, or stop services.
 If your dispute is over how your provider or health plan has treated you, it will be called a grievance and must be handled by your health plan's grievance process.
 Check your Member Handbook for a description of your health plan's grievance process.

 If your dispute is over a health plan decision not to provide or not to pay for a prescribed service or treatment, it will be called an organization determination.
 There are timeframes for appealing an organizational determination, including an expedited process which will get you a decision quickly.
 If you are not satisfied with the results of your appeal, you can appeal further.

-For more Information on appeals review your "Medicare and You 2007" handbook or call 1-800-Medicare (1-800-633-4227).
+For more information on appeals, review your most recent "Medicare & You" handbook or call 1-800-Medicare (1-800-633-4227).